 Many Ways of Gathering and Hunting

-It’s fun to debate agriculture in as a Splendor-of-Civilization versus Highway-to-Hell.
+It’s fun to debate agriculture as a Splendor-of-Civilization versus Highway-to-Hell.
 But such a debate is based on dramatic misconceptions about human history.
 These misconceptions have been problematic for understanding who we are.
 The problem with Jared Diamond’s Worst Mistake in the History of the Human Race is it lumps together all forms of gathering and hunting.
 Diamond then assumes this is a basic human model with enormous evolutionary depth.
 From this single model of hunter-gatherers there is one transition to another single model: Agriculture.

 But there is not just one way of gathering and hunting!